-This 2023 WBSO Manual contains information on the WBSO (R&D tax credit scheme) as of 1 January 2023.
-The information provided is based on the amendments to the Wage Tax and Social Insurance Contributions (Reduced Remittances) Act (Wet vermindering afdracht loonbelasting en premie voor de volksverzekeringen (WVA)) set out in the 2023 R&D Delimitation Regulations based on these amendments.
+This 2024 WBSO Manual contains information on the WBSO (R&D tax credit scheme) as of 1 January 2024.
+The information provided is based on the Wage Tax and National Insurance Contributions (Reduced Remittances) Act (Wet vermindering afdracht loonbelasting en premie voor de volksverzekeringen (WVA)) and the hereupon based R&D Remittance Reduction Regulations (Regeling S&O-afdrachtsvermindering).

-No changes to the WBSO in 2023.
+No changes to the WBSO in 2024.